 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The budgetary comparison and the other schedules required by 2.2.2 NMAC, as listed in the table of contents, are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.

-The budgetary comparison and the other schedules required by 2.2.2 NMAC, as listed in the table of contents, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The schedule of expenditures of federal awards, budgetary comparison and the other schedules required by 2.2.2 NMAC, as listed in the table of contents, are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the budgetary comparison and the other schedules required by 2.2.2 NMAC, as listed in the table of contents, are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the schedule of expenditures of federal awards, the budgetary comparison, and the other schedules required by 2.2.2

-State of New Mexico El Prado Water & Sanitation District and Mr. Wayne Johnson, New Mexico State Auditor Page 3
+State of New Mexico El Prado Water & Sanitation District and Mr. Brian S. Colón, New Mexico State Auditor Page 3